Structurally stable subharmonic regime of a driven quantum Josephson circuit

 Driven quantum nonlinear oscillators, while essential for quantum technologies, are generally prone to complex chaotic dynamics that fall beyond the reach of perturbative analysis.
 By focusing on subharmonic bifurcations of a harmonically driven oscillator, we provide a recipe for the choice of the oscillator’s parameters that ensures a regular dynamical behavior independently of the driving strength.
 We show that this suppression of chaotic phenomena is compatible with a strong quantum nonlinear effect reflected by the confinement rate in the degenerate manifold spanned by stable subharmonic orbits.

 Nonlinear oscillators are omnipresent and central for developing quantum technologies.
 Towards quantum computing, nonlinearity is required to realize non-Gaussian states which are a premise for quantum speedup~\cite{Lloyd1999,PhysRevLett.88.097904}.
 In quantum metrology, the same type of nonlinearities enable measurements of physical quantities beyond the precisions achievable with quasi-classical states~\cite{Steeneken2008,Penasa2016,Toscano2006}.
-In atomic physics, strong nonlinearity is obtained by coupling electromagnetic or mechanical oscillators to atomic degrees of freedom (e.g. cavity QED with Rydberg atoms~\cite{haroche-raimond:book06}, vibrational and internal degrees of freedom of trapped ions~\cite{PhysRevLett.76.1796}).
-In condensed matter, it can be provided by a mechanical~\cite{Thompson-Harris-Nature-2008} or electrical pendulum~\cite{Wallraff-Nature-2004}.
 In the last few decades, superconducting circuits have emerged as an exemplary platform to exploit extreme regimes of nonlinearity.
-Indeed, Josephson junctions coupled to microwave radiation are modelled as ideal lossless electrical pendulums.
+Indeed, Josephson junctions coupled to microwave radiation are modelled as ideal lossless nonlinear inductors.
 They are now routinely used to engineer quantum states of microwave radiation, beyond what is achieved in the optical regime~\cite{Hofheinz-Nature-2009,Vlastakis2013}.
 The eigenstates of such anharmonic oscillators are used to encode quantum information and perform quantum operations, like logical gates and measurements, by applying appropriate driving forces~\cite{nakamura-Nature-99,PhysRevA.76.042319,Reed2010,PhysRevB.81.134507}.
 Furthermore, nonlinear parametric oscillation is routinely exploited to engineer processes like frequency conversion~\cite{Abdo2013}, quantum limited amplification~\cite{Castellanos-Beltran2008,Macklin2015} and multi-photon interactions~\cite{Leghtas2015}.
-In all these applications, applying stronger periodic drives should enhance gate and measurement speeds, conversion rates, amplification gains or multiphoton exchange rates.
-This richness of realizable processes comes with complex dynamical behaviour that requires careful mathematical analysis.